aozgaa/swedice/README.md

 ## Fixing Legacy

-We need to fix legacy features.
+When a legacy dice is obtained, we need to fix legacy features.
 As all our turns are dedicated to this task until there are no legacy features, and the game has positive EV, we should try to fix the more robust features so we can get back to making improvements sooner (in expectation).

 So, the optimal strategy whenever there are legacy features is completely determined, and we can fix these steps as part of the environment.